 - Take it easy and try to keep your stress level low.

-Q. Take a lab test for parasites and bacteria
+Q. Do a lab test for parasites and bacteria.

 To make sure that bacteria and parasites are not the cause of your intestinal problems or diarrhea make one stool examination.